WBEC (AM)

 WBEC (1420 kHz) is a commercial AM radio station broadcasting a talk and sports radio format.
 It is licensed to Pittsfield, Massachusetts, and is owned by Townsquare Media.

 WBEC is powered at 1,000 watts.
 By day, it uses a non-directional antenna.
-But at night, to protect other stations on 1420 AM, it uses a directional antenna with a two-tower array.
-Programming is also heard on FM translator W230CP at 93.9 MHz.
+At night, to protect other stations on 1420 AM, it uses a directional antenna with a two-tower array.

 Programming

 Most of WBEC's schedule is made up of nationally syndicated shows.
 Weekdays begin with two news magazines, First Light with Michael Toscano and This Morning, America's First News with Gordon Deal.
 Afternoons feature progressive talk host Thom Hartmann and family finance expert Dave Ramsey.
 Fox Sports Radio is heard evenings and overnights.

 Weekends include shows on money, health, home repair and gardening, as well as repeats of weekday shows and Fox Sports.
 Most talk hours begin with world and national news from ABC News Radio.